renderedtext/ruby-101/README.md

   * -1 if the first one has less characters than the second one
   * 0 if they have the same length
   * 1 if the first one has more characters than the second one
+* Method `.scan(/regexp/)` returns an array of substrings from the given string that match the regular expression, e.g.:
+  `"It's your thing?".scan(/[\w']+/) # => ["It's", "your", "thing"]`
+  * It returns an array with all the words in one sentence as elements
+  * The regular expression matches one or more word characters one after another, not separated by spaces, and also words with single quotes, like `It's`

 ## String methods